 “For individuals who are feeling tense or worried about an important upcoming event such as a job interview or blind date, one of the most helpful things I would advise you to do would be to acknowledge your strengths.
 Think about all of the positive things you have to offer the world.
 If you have a hard time coming up with a list like this, try taking a step back from the situation and think about how close loved ones would describe you.
 You can also do this by thinking about times in your life in which you have been successful.
 How were you successful in that situation?
 What qualities do you have that helped you succeed?
 Focusing on these strengths can help you feel more confident and less tense.”

-5 Basic Tips for Mellowing Out
+5 Basic Tips for Calming Down When You Feel Tense

-1) Take a walk.
 If you’re feeling tense, take a walk around the block.
 This will quickly help you to calm those nerves and feel grounded again, as it’ll give you something to focus on other than the nerve-racking event.
 Additionally, exercising (even for a short amount of time) and spending time immersed in nature have proven to aid in stress relief.

-2) Plug in.
 Another foolproof way to calm those nerves and relax is to listen to your favorite music.
 Put on your favorite playlist and just plug in—focus on the beat, the lyrics, the tone of the singer’s voice.
 Combine this practice with the former and you have a powerful attack!
 You’ll feel relaxed in no time.

-3) Put pen to paper.
 You can also relax by facing your feelings head on and writing about them in a journal.
 If you aren’t used to journaling, you should know that there aren’t any rules you have to follow!
 You don’t have to fill pages and pages with long-handed script.
 You can just jot down a few sentences or let it flow until you don’t feel like writing anymore.
 In any case, journaling will help you to understand your feelings and relax.

-4) Enjoy yourself.
 This basic tip is not a trick!
 You can relax and relieve your tense feelings by simply doing something you enjoy.
 Do you like to do yoga?
 Do you enjoy reading?
 What about working on a puzzle?
 Whatever it is, engaging in an activity you enjoy can help you to relax and feel grounded again.